How Geography contributes to the Curriculum

 At GCSE there are formative assessments, using past questions, every 2-3 weeks and a formal end-of-unit assessment for each of the 6 topics.
 We also ask pupils 5 key knowledge questions every lesson.
 Each half term we also use quiz-style vocabulary tests as a learning exercise.

-Personal Development + Cultural Capital in Geography
+Personal Development and Cultural Capital in Geography

 Every Tuesday lunchtime, we run an intervention session in Computing 4 for GCSE pupils, especially those that are struggling with some aspect of the course.